QQI Level 5 Award in Horticulture 5M2586 Duration: 1 year

 How will I learn?

 You will have a mixture of classroom-based subjects, practicals, mandatory work placement and independent study.
 You will be expected to complete assignments throughout the year.
+Course work will consist of a combination of onsite & online learning.

 How will I be assessed?